braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 Braze allows you to measure user retention right on the Campaign Analytics page.

 Get started by visiting any campaign in your Braze Dashboard, and scrolling down to the Campaign Retention section.
-Currently, Campaign Retention shows you the rate at which any user who has received this specific campaign has performed a Retention Event (specified by you on the Retention Report) over the 30 days from the time they received the campaign
+Currently, Campaign Retention shows you the rate at which any user who has received this specific campaign has performed a Retention Event (specified by you on the Retention Report) over the 30 days from the time they received the campaign.

 ![Select a Retention event][1]

-Once you've selected a Retention event, click "Run Report" to start the query
+Once you've selected a Retention event, click "Run Report" to start the query.

 ![Run Report][2]